Dong Abay: Hiatus and formation of Pan

+In early 2005, Abay left Pan to pursue an indie career, resulting in the band going inactive.

 Solo career

 In early 2005, Abay became an indie artist and initially released an EP called "Sampol" ("Sample") at the University of the Philippines as part of his undergraduate thesis.
 This work consists of acoustic tracks, which were later reborn as full-band pieces in "Filipino," released in May 2006.
 The album was produced by Robin Rivera, Abay's Art Studies professor in U.P. and album producer of The Eraserheads who eventually hired ex-Eraserheads Raimund Marasigan and Buddy Zabala to play in the entire album.
 "Flipino" proved Abay's relevance to Philippine music by releasing songs such as "Perpekto" ("Perfect"), "Bombardment" and "Tuyo" ("Dry")".
-A month before that, Abay finally earned his degree of Bachelor of Arts in Philippine Studies (Areas: Creative Writing in Filipino and Humanities) from the University of the Philippines after 18 long years.
+A month before that, Abay finally earned his degree of Bachelor of Arts in Philippine Studies (Areas: Creative Writing in Filipino and Humanities) from the University of the Philippines after 18 years.

-2013-present
+2013–present

 In 2013, he released a conceptual album called Rebulto ("Bust"), which focuses entirely on the Rizal Monument along Roxas Boulevard in Manila, and written from the perspective of Jose Rizal, considered one the Philippine National Heroes, for which the monument stand, in the present day.
-The lyrics are mostly written in the first person, except for a couple of tracks, notably, the first track, "Kilometro Zero" ("Kilometer Zero"), which is a collation of facts about the Rizal Monument, all lifted from Wikipedia.
+The lyrics are mostly written in the first person, except for a couple of tracks; notably, the first track "Kilometro Zero" ("Kilometer Zero") is a collation of facts about the Rizal Monument, all lifted from Wikipedia.
 (In the Philippines, the highway system uses the Rizal Monument, or kilometer zero as a reference for metric distance to any point in the country.)
 The album was also produced and performed by Raimund Marasigan and Buddy Zabala.

 In 2017, he formed a band called Dong Abay Music Organization or D.A.M.O. and they plan to release an album entitled Humanidad funded through crowdsourcing. the album were released in October 2017. and a vinyl format were released in August 2021.